 There were multiple challenges in that the specifications and QC requirements were very precise, with tight timelines.
 Matching the control sample holds a challenge in that when you are dealing with a natural marble that’s quarried from blocks then cut, all the natural variations are realised and from one marble block to the next.
 It can also be difficult to match a designer's requirement and vision of end look with the reality of what comes from nature.
 To combat this with the least disruption, we put QC checking processes in place and Stephan, our Commercial Manager visited Greece to ensure correct material selection of a huge shipment working alongside a local Greek QC.

 Regarding supply, after a lengthy tendering process we carried out due diligence and checked all incoming material - 40 containers worth, by hand!
 300 pallets were sorted removing tile that was outside the control samples and re-imported additional stock at no charge to SG.

-Stephan, as well as one of our Commercial team are still on site weekly, working with the two tiling gangs, ensuring all the material is up to our high standards.
-It is fair to say our stringent control requirement’s and attention to detail were not always well received but our client has expectations and our role was to deliver on these, so it was a prerequisite to a successful project.
+Stephan, as well as one of our Commercial team, are still on-site weekly, working with the two tiling gangs, ensuring all the material is up to our high standards.
+It is fair to say our stringent control requirements and attention to detail was not always well received but our client has expectations and our role was to deliver on these, so it was a prerequisite to a successful project.

 The scale of the operation that is required to look after the logistics on a project of this size and the timelines is no mean feat.
 With close to 40 containers for the project arriving in New Zealand, this was a significant undertaking by Tile Warehouse.
 We are also assisting with the provision of Basalt for external areas as well as food courts.

-What has become very clear though is that SG group appreciate all the effort our commercial team put into the source and supply of the Volakas marble and have looked to us on a multiple of occasions to solve other stone and tile requirements since.
+What has become very clear though is that SG group appreciates all the effort our commercial team put into the source and supply of the Volakas marble and has looked to us on multiple occasions to solve other stone and tile requirements since.